htw-imi-showtime/showtime-website-project-archive/content/ss21/master/m1-gezumi/features.md

 #### Join-Requests
 After choosing a player name and clicking 'Join Game' on the start screen, users can **scan for existing games and request to join** one.
-After having been approved, the player will be see the game screen as soon as the host starts the game.
+After having been approved, the player will see the game screen as soon as the host starts the game.
 {{</section>}}
 {{<image src="client-flow.svg" alt="client user flow" >}}